trothr/blog/sir.santa/2018/05/shared-sys.md

     "read-only root"?
 Is mainframe playing catch-up 10 years later?
     Can we somehow lead?

 Can we somehow lead?
-Why would we not lead?
+Why would we NOT lead? ("We" being z geeks.)

 Containers work fine on "z" hardware.
 It's possible that containers work *better* on z.
 Someone please gather hard numbers and share them.
 (If you can't measure it ...)

+There is, however, a gap.
+In all the hype surrounding containers, I don't hear any mention of shared content, shared filesystems, shared disk space.

 Shared disk makes sense in any environment.
 Shared disk makes sense with containers too.

-The R/O root "Redpaper" is old.
-I was surprised to see my name on it.
-Had forgotten.
-Mike and Steve did most of the work.
-It was hard work and a hard recipe.
-Later, Kyle Black joined Steve and Mike on a longer piece.

 ## Read-only shared disks